 ordered to pay court costs to the MGEU.

-The Board is currently considering the submissions of both parties to determine the new terms and conditions of the agreement.
+The Board then considered the submissions of both parties to determine the new terms and conditions of the agreement.
 A decision is expected sometime in spring 2022.

 The Government Community Workers Locals 251, 252, 253, 254, 255, 256 and 258 began negotiations with the employer in June 2021, and bargaining continued on October 6, November 9 and December 1, 2021, and January 18, 2022.